Charlotte Repetitive Stress Injury Attorneys

 If you realize a repetitive stress injury may be linked to your job, you should not wait to get legal advice.
 You have extremely limited time to report your injury, and our team at Stewart Law Offices can help ensure you do not miss a pivotal deadline.
 Our experienced Charlotte repetitive stress injury lawyers are committed to fighting for the money and medical treatment to which you may be entitled through North Carolina’s workers’ compensation system.
 From beginning to end, you will have the full attention of our compassionate legal professionals, who are available to answer your questions 24/7 and will provide regular updates as your claim progresses.
 We treat our clients like family and will do everything in our power to protect your interests and help relieve you of the burdens that come with these injuries.

-Retaining one of our Charlotte repetitive stress injury lawyers provides you with the knowledgeable advocacy and support you need to get fight for the benefits you deserve.
+Retaining one of our Charlotte worker’s compensation lawyers provides you with the knowledgeable advocacy and support you need to fight for the benefits you deserve.

 What is a Repetitive Stress Injury?

 Unlike accidents sustained in a single incident, repetitive stress injuries do not happen all at once.
 They are triggered by frequent, repetitive, and unavoidable motions that put undue strain on a particular area of your body.
 Over time, symptoms will appear as the affected muscles, tendons, nerves, or ligaments become increasingly damaged.

 You may have a repetitive stress injury if you notice any of the following symptoms in your hands, wrists, back, neck, shoulders, elbows, knees, or ankles:

 - Trigger finger/thumb/toe

 In practice, repetitive strain injuries can happen when a worker is required to perform the same task or motion repeatedly and consistently throughout their workday.
 While workers with physically demanding jobs may develop these conditions, desk workers who spend the majority of their days typing at computers can also suffer these injuries.